client9/client9-website-2017/content/post/self-documenting-makefiles.md

 ---
 Automatically have "make help" print usage!<!--more-->

 [Makefiles](https://www.gnu.org/software/make/manual/html_node/Introduction.html) are making a come-back due to wide use in the [golang](https://golang.org) community.
 The only problem is... what do they do?
 Reading a makefile can be hard -- it's often ugly and many of targets are internal use only.
-And unlike a good CLI program there is no equivalant of `--help`.
+And unlike a good CLI program there is no equivalent of `--help`.

 Wouldn't it be great if you could mark-up the makefile and have `make help` automatically produce a usage output?